Jean-MarcHarvengt/TeensyCEC/README.md

 - teensyspeccy:
   - no sound
   - 48k games only supported
-  - kempston joystick supported byt sometimes on screen keyboard does not answer
+  - kempston joystick supported but on screen keyboard may not answer in some games

 - general:
   - menu not perfect!
-  - touch screen precision To be checked (not sure if calibration works for all)
+  - touch screen precision to be checked (not sure if calibration works for all)
   - one joystick supported only
   - few bugs in GFX rendering (disturbance in VGA especially)

 # Running
-- download the compiled project from the SDK (only one emulator at a time is supported!)
+- download the compiled project to the teensy from the SDK (only one emulator at a time is supported!)
 - you should see the roms you copied on the SD being listed
 - if you touch the screen while rebooting the teensy, you enter the callibration mode:
-  - follow the instructions and click the red cross at each corner untill the procedure ends
+  - follow the instructions and click the red cross at each corner untill the procedure is finished
-  - then the menu will be displayed again...
+  - then touch the center and the menu will be displayed again...
 - you can select the rom with up/down or via the touch screen or the touch arrows at the left
 - you can start the game in TFT mode by pressing the FIRE key or clicking the TFT icon at the right
 - you can start the game in VGA mode by pressing the USER1 key or clicking the VGA icon at the right